South Dakota State DOT Shipping Regulations, Limitations, Rules, and Laws for Trucking of Oversize and Over Weight Loads Over the Roads and Highways

-Length: Since STATE NAME has no said length restrictions you overall length approval will depend on your proposed route.
+Length: Since STATE NAME has no said length restrictions your overall length approval will depend on your proposed route.

 Height: 15′ is about the most you can get away with on routine permits and main routes.
 Anything taller than that off of the main roads should prepare to have a route survey performed.

 Weight: STATE NAME is somewhat difficult in weight determination.
 If you are over 120,000 lbs or have any extremely heavy axle groupings you will be considered a super-load.
-All applications for permits will a computer analysis done with anything that fails being then evaluated by the district bridge supervisor for further review.
-If you are under 100,000 pounds and main road routing proposed you will probably get permitted routinely.
-Remember this however; anything for any amount of time can happen in this state when extreme weights are considered.
+All applications for permits will a computer analysis was done anything that fails is then evaluated by the district bridge supervisor for further review.
+If you are under 100,000 pounds and main road routing is proposed you will probably get permitted routinely.
+Remember this, however; anything for any amount of time can happen in this state when extreme weights are considered.

 Overhang: It doesn’t get much better than this; 30′ rear and 15′ front for overhang.